Caleman34/Py_me_up_Charli_and_Py_Poll/README.md

 ![Vote Counting](Images/Vote_counting.png)

-* In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-* You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
-The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+* Create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast